irem-yigit/financial-multi-tenant-api/README.md

 # Financial Multi-Tenant API

-This project demonstrates how to structure and manage a SaaS-style financial system where multiple tenants (companies, users, or organizations) can use the same application with isolated data.
+This project demonstrates how to structure and manage a SaaS-style financial system where multiple tenants can use the same application with isolated data.

 ---